Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 1. Catamaran Cruise

-The santorini activity to splurge on
+The TOP Santorini experience to splurge on

 Sailing around the island is hands down one of the most popular things to do in Santorini, Greece.
-Gaze up at the white-washed villages from below, enjoy a traditional Greek meal, swim in the turquoise waters, stop by the "hot" springs, and visit the red and white beaches.
-This is sure to be one of your most memorable days in Santorini.
+Gaze up up up at the white-washed villages, enjoy a traditional Greek meal, swim in the turquoise waters, stop by the "hot" springs, and visit the red and white beaches.

 If you splurge on one activity while in Santorini, this should be it.

-Additional sunset cruise options!
+Additional sunset cruise options:

-2. Get lost in Fira and Oia
+2. Get Lost in Fira and Oia

 One of the best things to do in Santorini for photographers and wanderers

-Grab your camera and get lost in the villages of Fira (aka Thera) and Oia.
-Don’t be afraid to wander off the main street where all the tourists stay put.
+Don’t be afraid to wander off the main street to bypass the crowds and tour groups.
 You’ll quickly find these towns are small enough that you never really get lost.

 Discover the quiet back streets, hidden cafes, and charming shops.
 If you love to wander as much as I do, continue past Fira and explore Firostefani and Imerovigli.

 *Oia is THE spot to watch sunset.
-Scout out where you want to return for sunset and pin those locations on Google maps.
+Scout out where you want to return for sunset and pin those locations on Google Maps.

 HEADED TO MYKONOS?